 You’ve reached Busy Bee Accounting.
 Please press one to make an appointment, press two to make a payment, and press three to speak to our next available agent.
 Thank you for your patience during this busy time of year!

 If tone and personalization doesn’t translate to every single caller, simplicity will.
-In most cases, a business should keep each menu greeting to under 30 seconds.

 Like in writing, chapters and headings help readers digest information.
 Similarly, you can create sub-menus.

 For example, you can start with a main greeting, like:

 For English press one, for all other languages, press two.

 When the caller presses two, they can be directed to another menu where you offer support in various languages, and so on.

 Unique sub-menus can be used for open and closed business hours, different departments, and product types.
 The trick is not to create too many menus, but more importantly, to keep those menus relevant and concise.

 The most annoying thing that can happen for a caller is going through menu options and then getting hung up on.
 Nothing says I don’t care more than having a broken phone system.
 The only way to avoid this is to simply get a phone system that works.